andreasmhallberg/readingnotes/eye-tracking/Pearlmutter, 1999. Agreement processes in sentence comprehension.md

   - Sensitivity to incorrect agreement appeared one word later.
 435

 - Experiment 2: eye-tracking
-  - No effect on first pass reading times on verb, verb+1, verb and verb+1 (verb region) combined.
+  - No effect of anomaly on first pass reading times on verb, verb+1, verb and verb+1 (verb region) combined.
 438
   - Readers may react to anomalies by either regress or fixate longer.
 Filters out fixations that are followed by regression.
 Then finds significant effect.
-[Phishy, phish-phish]
   - Effect on total reading time on verb region.
 440
   - Probability of regression (first pass and total) significantly higher in verb region for agreement violation.
 (5 vs. 28%)
   - Regressions are to closest noun, not to offending noun, but only later finds its way there.